connectomicslab/connectomemapper3/docs/index.rst

 ``Connectome Mapper 3``, part of the Connectome Mapping Toolkit (CMTK), implements full anatomical, diffusion and resting-state MRI processing pipelines, from raw Diffusion / T1 / T2 / BOLD data to multi-resolution connection matrices.

-The ``Connectome Mapper 3`` pipelines uses a combination of tools from well-known software packages, including FSL_, FreeSurfer_, ANTs_, MRtrix3_, Dipy and AFNI_.
+The ``Connectome Mapper 3`` pipelines uses a combination of tools from well-known software packages, including FSL_, FreeSurfer_, ANTs_, MRtrix3_, Dipy_ and AFNI_.
 This pipeline was designed to provide the best software implementation for each state of processing, and will be updated as newer and better neuroimaging software become available.

 This tool allows you to easily do the following:

-- Take T1 / Diffusion / resting-state MRI data from raw to fully preprocessed form.
+- Take T1 / Diffusion / resting-state MRI data from raw to multi-resolution connection matrices.
 - Implement tools from different software packages.
 - Achieve optimal data processing quality by using the best tools available
 - Automate and parallelize processing steps, which provides a significant